Bloedarend/Discordo/README.md

-# Shinobi Mechanics
+# Discordo
-A plugin that contains the essential combat mechanics from the game Shinobi Striker.
+A plugin that lets users communicate to each other through both Discord and Minecraft.